Jeff Van Note

-Jeffrey Aloysius Van Note (born February 7, 1946) is a former American football center who played for the Atlanta Falcons of the National Football League (NFL) during the 1960s, 1970s and 1980s.
-He played college football for the University of Kentucky.
-The Atlanta Falcons picked him in the eleventh round of the 1969 NFL Draft.
+Jeffrey Aloysius Van Note (born February 7, 1946) is an American former professional football player who was a center for the Atlanta Falcons of the National Football League (NFL) during the 1960s, 1970s and 1980s.
+He played college football for the Kentucky Wildcats.
+The Falcons selected him in the 11th round of the 1969 NFL draft.

 College career

 Van Note played at the University of Kentucky, where he was a running back and defensive end for the Kentucky Wildcats football team from 1966 to 1968.

 Professional career

-Van Note was drafted as a linebacker by the Atlanta Falcons in the 11th round—the 269th overall pick of the 1969 NFL Draft.
+Van Note was drafted as a linebacker by the Atlanta Falcons in the 11th round—the 269th overall pick of the 1969 NFL draft.
 During the 1969 season, he played minor league football with the Alabama (Huntsville) Hawks of the Continental Football League.

 Van Note soon moved to center by Falcons head coach Norm Van Brocklin.
 Despite his modest draft status and lack of experience in the position, Van Note established himself as one of the finest centers in the NFL, making six Pro Bowls and helping the young Atlanta franchise to some of the greatest seasons in team history.
 His 18-year tenure with the Falcons is one of the 25 longest in NFL history and is the second longest while staying with the same team.
 He played in 246 games over this stretch, and his 225 games started as a Falcon is second in team history to Mike Kenn.
 Van Note missed a mere four games in his entire NFL career.

-The Falcons retired Van Note's jersey number 57 on December 15, 1986, at halftime of his final home game at Atlanta–Fulton County Stadium, and presented him a 57 Chevy prior to the game.
+In his final home game at Atlanta–Fulton County Stadium on December 14, 1986, the Falcons honored Van Note and presented him a 57 Chevy.
 He would also be voted by fans as the franchise's favorite player during the Falcons' 25th Anniversary season in 1991.
 Van Note would be inducted into the Georgia Sports Hall of Fame in 1999.